Hamz2001/ft_transcendence/README.md

 4. **User Authentication**:
    - Implemented JWT-based authentication and 2FA for enhanced security.
-   - Integrated OAuth 42 for single sign-on (SSO).
+   - Integrated OAuth 42- and Google for single sign-on (SSO).

 5. **Containerization**:
    - Built Docker images for individual services.